Skip to main content

 Meet the Panel:

-HAUI is a Stratford-based award-winning mixed-media artist, who directs, devises and designs cross-disciplinary works for stage, screen and visual mediums.
+HAUI is an award-winning mixed-media artist, who directs, devises and designs cross-disciplinary works for stage, screen and visual mediums.
 Known for rejecting categorizations, HAUI amplifies overlooked themes, myths, histories and perspectives through an unconventional, diverse lens.

 Organizer